 Single Color Alternatives

 When using the primary logo in black (single color), please make sure the outer edge is represented (shown here with a thin outline).
-There are single color alternatives available for each logo variation.
-Please contact UMBC’s Creative Services with any special retriever logo requests.
+There are single-color alternatives available for each logo variation.
+Please contact Brand and Creative Strategy with any special retriever logo requests.

 Fulldog logo